MEDSL/2020-elections-official/README.md

 Added 01-29-2021.
 For DC, the jurisdiction_name variable indicates ward number.
 Local data not included at the moment.

+## Florida

+Added 03-08-2021.
+Local data not included at the moment.
+Overvotes, Undervotes and some write-in candidate votes were not reported on offical canvas results so were not verified.

+There are a number of very small discrepancies between our precinct data and  in the Florida data.
+Most of the discrepancies, when looking at aggregate vote totals, are less than 10 votes.
+The discrepancies come from Monroe County, Seminole County, and for some of the elections that had recounts.
+Here is a list of offices and districts with small discrepancies:

+All statewide offices, including us president, supreme court, and all of the constitutional amendments

+CIRCUIT JUDGE		15TH JUDICIAL CIRCUIT, GROUP 30

+US HOUSE			District 007

+US HOUSE			District 026

+STATE SENATE		District 009

+STATE SENATE		District 037

+STATE SENATE		District 039

+STATE HOUSE			District 028

+STATE HOUSE			District 029

+STATE HOUSE			District 030

+STATE HOUSE			District 120

 ## Maryland

 Added 02-09-2021.
 Local data not included at the moment.